AditiGAmin/verilog-traffic-light/README.md

 ### Pedestrian Signal Phase: Includes a dedicated "scramble crossing" mode where all vehicles are halted, allowing pedestrians to cross in any direction.

 ## Functionality
 The FSM-based controller operates on a predefined timing sequence, enhanced by real-time sensor input.
 When high traffic is detected in one direction, the green phase is dynamically extended.
-A pedestrian crossing phase is triggered periodically, ensuring safe passage for all walkers while maintaining efficient traffic flow.
+A pedestrian crossing phase is triggered periodically, ensuring safe passage for all pedestrians while maintaining efficient traffic flow.

 ## State Diagram